LEM Building Surveying Ltd.

 When should I arrange a survey?

-The best time to book is after your offer has been accepted but before you exchange contracts.
-This gives you time to act on any issues found.
+Book after your offer is accepted but before you exchange contracts.
+That gives you time to act on any issues found.

 What will the report include?

-Each report highlights urgent repairs, hidden issues, structural concerns, and provides guidance on what actions to take next—clearly laid out and jargon-free.
+Each report highlights urgent repairs, hidden issues, structural concerns, and next steps—clearly laid out and jargon-free.

 Should I still get a survey for a "good condition" or newer property?

 Yes.
 Even well-maintained or new homes can hide costly issues.
-A survey helps protect your investment and provides peace of mind.
-For a light-touch check, explore our Level 1 Survey →.
+For a light-touch check, explore our Level 1 Survey →

-Looking for more tips and insights?
-Visit our property blog for helpful articles on surveys, buying advice, and more.
+Looking for more tips?
+Visit our blog for helpful articles on surveys, buying advice, and more.

 Need More Help?